Nen4o/Unity3DBasicGame/README.md

-# Unity3DBasicGame
+# Unity3DBasicGames
-This is one basic game i crated
+This is some basic games i crated

 recommended version --- 2021.3.22f1
 recommended resolution --- 720:1560 - for ReflexibelExibel